-Rally connects via proxy URL [http://proxy.acme.org:3128/] to the Internet (picked up \rightarrow from the environment variable [http_proxy]).
+Rally connects via proxy URL [http://proxy.acme.org:3128/] to the Internet (picked up from the environment variable [http_proxy]).
+Note: Rally will use this proxy server only for downloading benchmark-related data.
+It will not use this proxy for the actual benchmark.